NickTheNeko2002/Custom-Linux-Discord-Updater/README.md

 NO WARRANTY OR RESPONSIBILITIES FOR BROKEN SYSTEMS!!!!

 ___________________________Installation________________________________
-1st: Download the Script that you like/want
-  1.5: Make sure that you Have Wget installed ( to install Wget) Ubuntu/Debian Dased Distros: sudo apt install wget
+1st: Download the Script Edition that you like/want 1.5: Make sure that you Have Wget installed ( to install Wget) Ubuntu/Debian Dased Distros: sudo apt install wget
   Fedora: sudo dnf install wget